pdruck/Simacogo/README.md

 Simacogo is a combination of Connect-Four and Go, played on a 9x9 grid.

 The players take turns dropping their respective pieces ('O' or 'X') into a column (1-9).
-2 points are given for two of one player's pieces that are next to each other (up, down, left, right) and 1 point is given for two of one player's pieces that are oriented diagonally (up and to the right, down and to the right, up and to the left, down and to the left).
+2 points are given for two of a player's pieces that are next to each other (up, down, left, right) and 1 point is given for two of a player's pieces that are oriented diagonally (up and to the right, down and to the right, up and to the left, down and to the left).